Yogoda/ZoneLoadingSystem/README.md

 ## Cons
 - Useless if your whole world can be quickly loaded in memory, or if you don't mind loading screens.
 - Need to manually split the game world into zones and set triggers.
-- Zones need to be carfully designed so that player cannot see unloaded zones (needs twists and turns or fog).
+- In 3D, zones need to be carfully designed so that player cannot see unloaded zones (needs twists and turns or fog).

 ## Configure the player